 You’ve shot assault rifles in games before, but have you ever fired a vegan assault rifle?
 Didn’t think so.
 Bite The Bullet’s weapon randomization adds a fun, inventive element to combat, and, like a box of bullets, you never know what you’re gonna get.
 No, wait, that’s not right.
 Ah well.
 Moving on.

 Enemies in Bite The Bullet have a chance to drop a random weapon.
 Sometimes this loot will just be a base model, but occasionally you will find that there’s a food or eating-related name attached to the weapon.
-For example, you may find a Gluten Free Assault Rifle that has a 10% chance to pierce enemies, or even an In-Flight Meal Assault Rifle that deals 50% more damage while airborne.
+For example, you may find a Gluten-Free Assault Rifle that has a 10% chance to pierce enemies, or even an In-Flight Meal Assault Rifle that deals 50% more damage while airborne.

 Let’s use the two weapons described previously as our example: The Gluten-Free model has slightly higher damage (5.2 vs. 5.0 on the In-Flight Meal model), and has a 10% chance to pierce enemies.
 This is great for clearing out areas where there are many enemies, as bullets can pierce through them and hit other foes behind them.
-If you’re in a part of a level that has a ton of enemies in close proximity, this may be the way to go.
+If you’re in a part of a level that has a ton of enemies nearby, this may be the way to go.
 However, the In-Flight Meal model deals 50% (or 1.5x) more damage when airborne.
 If you are a player that jumps around and moves a lot, it may be more beneficial to take the In-Flight Meal Assault Rifle.
 The choice is entirely up to the player, and if you don’t want to swap weapons, you can pick up just the ammo instead.

 But enough about Assault Rifles.
 There are a total of six weapons in Bite The Bullet, including, the Neo-Dove Shotgun, the Meat-Seeking Missile Launcher, and more.